GracesGames/GracesGames.github.io/_posts/2017-07-23-WeStudy-Pronunciation.markdown

 ##### Technology

-WeStudy Pronunciation is developed in C# using the [Unity Engine][unity-3d]{:target="_blank"}{:rel="noreferrer"}, since it allows a single code base for both an Android and iOS release.
+WeStudy Pronunciation was developed in C# using the [Unity Engine][unity-3d]{:target="_blank"}{:rel="noreferrer"}, since it allows a single code base for both an Android and iOS release.
 The game uses an external Speech-to-Text module, available in the [Unity Asset Store][speech-to-text]{:target="_blank"}{:rel="noreferrer"}, which support Speech-to-Text for both Android and iOS.
 Public domain assets from [Kenney][kenney]{:target="_blank"}{:rel="noreferrer"} were used.

 ##### Status

 The development of the WeStudy Pronunciation game is complete.
-WeStudy took the responsibility of publishing the game to the Google Play Store and Apple App Store.
+WeStudy took the responsibility of publishing the game to the [Google Play Store][google-play-store]{:target="_blank"}{:rel="noreferrer"} and Apple App Store.
 The game will only be available in Vietnam due to privacy policies.
-The [Google Play Store][google-play-store]{:target="_blank"}{:rel="noreferrer"} version has been published, while the [Apple App Store][apple-app-store]{:target="_blank"}{:rel="noreferrer"} version should be published in the future.

 ##### Visuals